 Margaret Thatcher sold her arguments on privatisation to the British people in no uncertain terms.
-Some would argue that the privatised and resulting market-driven economy have resulted in the prosperity that the UK has enjoyed ever since.
+Some would argue that the privatised and resulting market-driven economy have resulted in the prosperity that the UK has enjoyed since.
 Others would point to individualistic attitudes of this approach which have had dire effects on society.
 Both are probably true.

-However national assets were sold to the people.
+National assets were sold to the people.
 But the people were the mugs because they bought what they already owned.

 Most politicians consider it a dirty word as if to be ‘social’ is not to care about the economic well-being of the country.
-What is left then of organisations that are founded to provide public services?
+What is left then of organisations founded to provide public services?

 Beware the creeping advance of private insurance, the privatisation of EDF, the road systems and the delocalisation of power to the regions.
-All these are no more than tools to reduce central government spending and will be used by the right-of-centre government to claim good housekeeping.
+These are no more than tools to reduce central government spending.
+Our conservative government uses this to claim good housekeeping.

 It seems like a pretty good way to suck out our national finances.
 Is the solution then globalisation? i.e. do unto others what they have done to us.
-Perhaps, as long as the playing field is even, that the tax regulations are the same and that governments agree.
+Perhaps, as long as the playing field is even, that tax regulations are the same and that governments agree.
 But they don’t.
 And maybe we should learn something from the global banking crisis of 2009?

 The hard left is right to seek to adjust the proportion of profits to investors and employees, which is out of balance and banning big bonuses, but is it wise to nationalise everything?
-Large-scale central planning à la Russe has not been a success but to disown the responsibility of central planning by eliminating government from the national coordination process, leaving the decentralised authorities on their own to negotiate with private multi-nationals is no better.
+Large-scale central planning à la Russe has not been a success but to disown the responsibility of central planning by eliminating government from the national coordination process, leaving the decentralised authorities to negotiate with private multi-nationals is no better.